 - How do some of the protocol mechanisms fit together?

 - Make before break: an RSVP-TE mechanism that allows to change some characteristics of a TE tunnel, (bandwidth and the path).

-- No data loss
+- No data loss, delay of path setup

 - Without double-booking bandwidth

 - May need to reorder packets at egress

 - Example

 - How to do it?

-- Use Shared Explicit Reservation Style
+- ✓ Use Shared Explicit Reservation Style